The best way to get in contact with the SRS is via email. You will get the fastest response this way.

 Membership in the SRS

-no longer print a paper version of the Encoder.
-Someday we will reinstate the dues to
+We suspended any yearly dues when we stopped printing a paper version of the Encoder (long ago).
+Someday we may reinstate the dues to

 Our email list server is a great way to communicate with all of the world wide members